bpaskin/JavaExamples/README.md

 # SpringBootOnWAS
 An simple example of using JAX RS with tWAS v855 that basically excludes the Boot part of Spring to work under tWAS and JEE6.

+# SimpleSecurity
+A basic example of using security constraints to protect pages/servlets.
+In Liberty I am allowing all user that are authenticated to see the secured page, and setting up a user registry.
+This will work with LDAP, OIDC, in the same manner, only the setup in Liberty or other app server would need to be changed.